burple-ml/reshape_challenge/README.md

 reshape interview challenge

 ## Introduction
-This is a fastapi application that does some neat image processing and computes some image metrics for images As of now
+This is a fastapi application that does some neat image processing and computes some image metrics.
+As of now there are 3 functionalities:-
+- `/crop` - upload your PNG or JPEG image, and provide the breadth and height for your crop operation.
+The server will provide you the response in text/html type.
+  Please download this response as a .html file, and open that file in your browser, to see the cropped image.
+This route will return a 400 response if the image is not JPEG or PNG, or is more than 5 MB, or, if the MIME type is not specified in the form data.
+  To test the image crop, upload the image as guided by the swagger docs page.
+In the response body you will receive some html code.
+Please download that code to a .html file and open it in your browser.
+  You will be able to see the cropped image directly in your browser.
+- `/difference` - takes 2 images, and computes the cosine similarity for the images.
+Details in the answers section.
+- `/hash` - computes the aHash or the average hash for the image.
+[Click here for more information](https://content-blockchain.org/research/testing-different-image-hash-functions/)

 ## Releases
 -v1